School Worship

 Middle School Chapel

-Middle School students gather for chapel twice a week.
-Like the Lower School, they gather on Tuesdays for Morning Prayer, but a service of Holy Eucharist is also offered to Middle School students on Thursdays.
-Middle School students learn leadership skills by serving as intercessors (prayer leaders) and lectors (readers) during the service of Morning Prayer, which is taken from the service of the same name in The Book of Common Prayer.
+Middle School students gather for chapel once a week.
+Like the Lower School, they gather on Thursdays for Morning Prayer, but a service of Holy Eucharist is also offered to Middle School students once a month.
+Middle School students learn leadership skills by serving as prayer leaders and readers during the service of Morning Prayer, which is taken from the service of the same name in The Book of Common Prayer.

-Worship for Middle School students is multi-media and incorporates teachings on other world religious traditions and cultures.
-In this sense, Middle School worship at St. Mark’s highlights the diversity of the world’s religions while simultaneously sharing the strengths and commonalities of different traditions of belief and practice.
+Worship for Middle School students is multi-media and incorporates teachings on other world religious traditions and cultures highlighting the diversity of the world’s religions while sharing the strengths and commonalities of different traditions of belief and practice.
 Middle School students take an active role as worship leaders, and they lead the service of Morning Prayer almost entirely themselves.
 Holy Eucharist is offered to the Middle School community as a way for students, faculty and staff to connect with the sacred tradition of Christ’s Last Supper, and to be included, regardless of faith background, in the central worship practice of the Christian faith.